Sudad13/Assignmet_1/README.md

-## 1.What are some differences between interfaces and types in TypeScript?
+## What are some differences between interfaces and types in TypeScript?

 In typescript both can be used for declaring types of different data types, Here are some diffrences: